-All clear given after blowout along pipeline in southwestern St. Helena Parish; felt 1.5 miles away
+All clear given after blowout along natural gas pipeline in southwestern St. Helena Parish; felt 1.5 miles away

 Latest Weather Blog

-All clear given after blowout along pipeline in southwestern St. Helena Parish; felt 1.5 miles away
+All clear given after blowout along natural gas pipeline in southwestern St. Helena Parish; felt 1.5 miles away

 PINE GROVE — Residents were allowed to safely return home after emergency officials ordered an evacuation in southwestern St. Helena Parish on Saturday due to a pipeline blowout.
 Shaking was felt a dozen miles away.